HydroModPy/HydroModPy/docs/readthedocs/source/capability_gallery/cases/regional_lab_headwater_100km2_transient_backend_compare_recipe.rst

 ----------

 - Switch `execute = true` in the focused overlay config when the dry plan looks correct and you want to launch the child workflow.
-- Use these orchestration pages as the planning complement to the individual simulation and method-comparison cases already exposed elsewhere in the gallery.
+- Use these orchestration pages as the planning complement to the individual simulation and comparison cases already exposed elsewhere in the gallery.

 Reproduce
 ---------